PAF F-104 Starfighter

 in low visibility (sandstorm) undershooting the runway at Peshawar, aircraft

-exploded, pilot was thrown clear and slightly hurt; F/L Ghulam Abbasi
+exploded, pilot was thrown clear and slightly hurt; F/L Ghulam Abbasi survived the accident

 claim: September 6, 1965 Mystere IV-A claim AIM-9 kill overhead the Rahwali airfield